Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts-jdp.md

 ## Resolve the merge conflict

 Bob has a few options at this point.
 One is to use `git merge --abort` to restore "master" to what it was before the attempted merge.
-Bob could then create a new branch, make his changes, merge the branch into "master," and push his changes.
+Bob could then do a pull to get Alice's changes, create a new branch, make his changes, merge the branch into "master," and push his changes.
 Bob could also use `git reset --hard` to get back to where he was.

 The preferred option in many cases is to resolve the conflict using information Git inserted into the affected files.
 When Git detects a conflict in a file, it inserts *both* conflicting versions into the file between lines starting with `<<<<<<<`, `=======`, and `>>>>>>>`.
 The part before the `=======` line is "your" side of the merge — the branch you were already on — and the part after is "their" side -- the branch you specified in the `merge` command.